Vikuuu/Vikuuu.github.io/_posts/2025-06-07-building-git-part-6.md

 We read the remaining data in the file, that will hopefully only be the `SHA1` hash of the index file.
 We are just checking for the equality here.

-Now lets create the `storeEntryByte` function that we used in our `readEntries` function.
+Now let's create the `storeEntryByte` function that we used in our `readEntries` function.
 We read the bytes of the entries and now we want to **deserialize** them to the `IndexEntry` struct.

 ```go